LosicLab/starchip/README.md

 ## Setup ##
 ###########

+Both Fusions and Circles require a completed STAR run with chimeric output turned on.
+I STRONGLY recommend using the same fasta and gtf files to build your STAR index and run STARCHIMP.
-You will need to run /path/to/starchimp/scripts/setup/gtf2bed.sh to create a gtf file in bed format as well as a .genome file:
+You will need to run /path/to/starchimp/scripts/setup/gtf2bed.sh to create gtf files in bed format as well as .genome files:

-		Usage: gtf2bed.sh /path/to/my.gtf  /path/to/desired/output_directory/
+		Usage: gtf2bed.sh /path/to/my.gtf  /path/to/my.fasta /path/to/desired/output_directory/

+This will create a a my.gtf.bed file and a my.gtf.exons.bed file.
+The only difference is that the 2nd file is restricted to gtf lines that have exon information, excluding annotations like full transcripts.
+This will only affect your annotations, but I reccomend the exons file for the best annotations.

 You will also need to create parameters files for your run.
 See examples in /starchimp/paramfiles/ or the manual for complete details.